-3.7: Assembly Power Change Control
+3.7: Assembly Power Change Control by Supreme Court

 To limit future changes in IQA powers, the Supreme Court shall have the power to require the IQA’s rules to use a supermajority vote by its Members, a double majority Direct Initiative, or a double supermajority Direct Initiative approval by the People to change a rule or implement a new rule.
 Whenever the IQA requests the Supreme Court, it shall promptly advise the IQA of its probable opinions on proposed rule changes.

-Explanation of Assembly Power Change Control
+Explanation of Assembly Power Change Control by Supreme Court

 The Supreme Court can intervene to prevent the IQA from creating or changing the rules to permit too low or too high a level of approval.
 It assures that the IQA cannot use its rules to gain more power than intended by the Constitution.
 It also provides guidance to the IQA to minimize error and subsequent confusion.